Yusaki-Akito/focus-activity/README.md

 - open inspector
 - head down to console
 - paste it to the console
-- change the channel id on the url
+- replace with you voice channel id and you token
 - hit enter

 ## MIT License